 In Priime, I’ve chosen my favorites so that I can quickly seek out the filters that are most similar to my style.
 Likewise, with VSCO I have about four or five filters that I commonly use in order to best portray my vision.

-Photoshop Express is a great app for manual editing.
+The Adobe Photoshop Express app is a great app for manual editing.
 The sliders within each tool are continuous, allowing for smooth increases or decreases of the desired outcome.

 The noise reduction feature of PS Express is extremely useful for reducing any unwanted grain, and the option to defog an image helps to remove white film left on an image from the light.

-With Snapseed, I really like using the vignette feature because it allows you to select the focal point, instead of assuming a center focus.
+When editing photos with the Snapseed app, I really like using the vignette feature.
+It allows you to select the focal point, instead of assuming a center focus.

 With thoughtful use, I find that these apps never compromise the quality of my images, and only work to enhance them.
 Not all apps are as trustworthy.